Zucker Hillside Hospital: History

 The hospital opened as Hastings Hillside Hospital at a location in Westchester County in June 1926.

-Neuro-Psychiatrist Dr. Israel Strauss was its founder, and its focus is curable mental illnesses.
+Neuro-Psychiatrist Israel Strauss was its founder, and its focus is curable mental illnesses.
 They relocated to Glen Oaks, Queens in 1941, having raised funds to build Hillside Hospital in 1939.

-In 1948 they began construction of another building, "which will increase the capacity of the hospital from 88 to 172 beds."
+In 1948, they began construction of another building, "which will increase the capacity of the hospital from 88 to 172 beds."